nod-ai/ossci-fleet/README.md

 $env:KUBECONFIG = "C:\path\to\your\anon.conf"
 ```

+Refer to https://kubernetes.io/docs/tasks/tools/ if you would rather install kubernetes tools manually.

 ## Step 2: Run Jobs on the Cluster

 Now, you are ready to run jobs on the cluster.
 We've provided two sample